10th patient dies at pediatric facility in viral outbreak

 New patients are not being admitted at Wanaque.

-The department also said the illness was last detected on Monday, a change from Oct.
-22. But, the department says, that's not a surprise since the disease has a long incubation period of up to two weeks.
+The department also said Thursday the illness was last detected on Tuesday, Oct.
+30. The previous date had been Monday.
+But, the department says, that's not a surprise since the disease has a long incubation period of up to two weeks.

 The outbreak won't be considered over until four weeks without a new illness go by.